llm-operator/docs/docs/source/access_control.rst

 .. code-block:: console

-   llmo admin projects create --title <project title> --organization-title <organization title>
+   llma admin projects create --title <project title> --organization-title <organization title>

 To confirm the project is created, run:

 .. code-block:: console

-   llmo admin projects list
+   llma admin projects list

 Then you can add a user member to the project.

 .. code-block:: console

-   llmo admin projects add-member <project title> --email <email-address of the member> --role <role>
+   llma admin projects add-member <project title> --email <email-address of the member> --role <role>

 The role can be either ``owner`` or ``member``.